-- ➤ When another vehicle is in danger of hitting you. - ➤ When you have lost control of your vehicle and are moving towards someone.
+- When another vehicle is in danger of hitting you. - When you have lost control of your vehicle and are moving towards someone.

-When NOT to use your horn: There are several occasions when you should not use your horn.
-They include:
+When NOT to use your horn

+You should not use your horn in the following circumstances:

-- ➤ Encouraging someone to drive faster or get out of the way.
+- Encouraging someone to drive faster or get out of the way.

-- ➤ Informing other drivers of an error.
+- Informing other drivers of an error.

-- ➤ Greeting a friend.
+- Greeting a friend.

-- ➤ Around blind pedestrians.
+- Around blind pedestrians.

-- ➤ Around animal-drawn vehicles or animals being herded on the roadway.
+- Around animal-drawn vehicles or animals being herded on the roadway.

+Use emergency signals

-Use emergency signals: If your vehicle breaks down on a highway, make sure other drivers can see it.
+If your vehicle breaks down on a highway, make sure other drivers can see it.
 All too often, crashes occur because a driver did not see a stalled vehicle until it was too late to stop.